playif/play_phaser/README.md

 =========
 * Build more examples to comprehensively test the play_phaser game engine.
 * Build in-game UI so that all examples can be tested in one CocoonJS app.
-* Refactor the code, to improve the scalibility and performance.
+* Refactor the code, to improve the scalability and performance.
 * Complete the Document in Dart style.